DavidFrendin/SVMMobile/readme.md

 The application uses CURL to pull website content, DOM/DOMXPATH to sort out useable content and Memcache for managing redundant calls to the remote webserver.

-The general design pattern of the PHP code is MVC-based.
+The general design pattern of the PHP code is MVC, based on the [CodeIgniter framework](http://codeigniter.com/).

 The front-end is HTML5 content supported by a [jQuery mobile](http://jquerymobile.com/) framework.